rabobank-nederland/omnikassa-sdk-doc/README.md

 <a name="changelog"></a>
 ### Changelog

+### Version 1.21
+* Added feature to allow customers to save cards at rabo smart pay

 #### Version 1.20
 * Added new endpoint to request the status / details of an order.